standard-for-public-code/standard-for-public-code/criteria/style.md

 ## How to test

-* Inspect whether contributions are in line with the style guides specified in the documentation.
+* Confirm that contributions are in line with the style guides specified in the documentation.
+* Check for the presence of automated tests on style.

 ## Policy makers: what you need to do